Bloc/swiftris-checkpoints/10-miserable-and-magical.md

 In order to keep the blocks from looking robotic, they will fall shortly after one another rather than all at once.
 At **#3** we've added code which will produce this pleasing effect for eye balls to enjoy.
 Based on the block and column indices, we introduce a directly proportional delay.

 When removing lines at **#4**, we're going to make their blocks shoot off the screen like explosive debris.
 In order to accomplish this we will employ a `UIBezierPath`.
-Our arch requires a radius and we've chosen to generate one randomly in order to introduce a natural-looking variance into the explosive path.
-Furthermore, we've also randomized whether or not the block flies left or right.
+Our arch requires a radius and we've chosen to generate one randomly in order to introduce a natural variance among the explosive paths.
+Furthermore, we've randomized whether the block flies left or right.

 At **#5** we choose beginning and starting angles, these are clearly in radians and if your trigonometry is as rough as ours was when we wrote this, a circle in radian degrees – or *unit circle* – looks like this: